burcukolcak/burcukolcak.github.io/_pages/teaching.md

 ### Diversity in Data Program (Rutgers Libraries)

-Since October 2021, I am a diversity in data graduate specialist at Rutgers Libraries, where I investigate data bias and data collection issues with disparate impacts by race, gender and other markers of identity.
+Since October 2021, I am a diversity in data graduate specialist at Rutgers Libraries, where I investigate data bias and data collection issues with disparate impacts by race, ethnicity, and identity.
 I present my findings to the Rutgers Community by delivering talks and workshops.

 ### <i> Previous Workshops </i>